bennycheung/PyFireSQL/README.md

 ## Just Enough SQL for FireSQL
 We don't need the full SQL parser and transformer.
 We can simply define ONLY the `SELECT` statement, just enough for Firestore collections query.

-By using Lark's EBNF-like grammar, we have encoded the core `SELECT` clause, which can translate into Firestore collection queries.
+By using [Lark](https://lark-parser.readthedocs.io/en/latest/) EBNF-like grammar, we have encoded the core `SELECT` clause, which can translate into Firestore collection queries.
 - SELECT columns for collection field's projection
 - FROM sub-clause for collections
 - FROM/JOIN sub-clause for joining collections (restricted to 1 join)